 Parents with the courage and insight to choose the positive alternative, or the “Good” Divorce, must change the way they “think” about divorce.
 One out of every two marriages is dissolved.
 Therefore, parental separation has become the norm, not an abnormal shameful event.
 A divorce, like a marriage, is not defined in a single day, but is a series of events: a conversion from the emotional, financial, and spiritual unity of a single household to equally, loving and financially secure binuclear households.
 The relationship between parent and child does not have to end, unless the unspoken, or spoken, family rules require the children to terminate the relationship with one to preserve the relationship with the other.
 Parents, who participate in the “Good” Divorce change their behavior towards the other spouse, and the traditional cultural rules that prohibit cooperative and positive interaction between former lovers.

 A divorce can simply redefine the context in which a family lives, or it can be an excuse for the termination of the intimate psychological and supportive connections between its members.
 If keeping the family a “family” for the sake of the children is the number one parental priority, all out “war” is not an option because it is certain to hinder, or destroy, the children’s ability to maintain a relationship with both parents.

 Parents, who chose the path of the “Good” Divorce, manage their own divorce, and make their own decisions after appropriate advice and counsel.
 They realize that they are the only true experts on what is best for their family.
 They seek guidance and direction in order to make informed decisions without relinquishing their control over the process or their responsibility for the actions of their legal representatives and family agents.

-In order to minimize the negative affects on their children, astute and conscientious parents 6
+In order to minimize the negative effects on their children, astute and conscientious parents 6

 In addition, parents must integrate their past relationship, and subsequent divorce, into their own lives in a healthy way.
 They need to 7